-This slow-cooker main is family friendly and absolutely no fuss!
-The perfect 21 Day Fix approved dish to make when you know you’ve got a busy day ahead.
+This healthy Instant Pot Ranch Pork Tenderloin is family friendly and absolutely no fuss!
+A quick and easy 21 Day Fix approved dish to make on a busy day!
+Slow Cooker directions, too!

 After the few minutes that it takes to trim the tenderloin, this main dish takes, oh, about 60 seconds to prepare.
 60. Seconds.
 And that creamy, ranchy gravy that you make afterwards?
 Maybe another 5 -7 minutes max.
 And you'll do that while your meat is resting anyway, so it's really no extra time at all.
 You really can't beat it.
 It doesn't get any easier and it's pretty darn tasty, too!
 Plus, GRAVY.
 Can we all just appreciate gravy for a minute?
 Like how I would be very happy to put it on just about anything.
 I might draw the line at cake, though.
 Maybe.
 Probably.

 Aaaanyway... this dish came about because a friend asked me to fixify something that she saw on FB called Crockpot Ranch Pork Chops.
 The ingredients were pork chops, a packet of ranch dressing mix and a can of cream of chicken soup.
 So basically the direct opposite of everything we Fixers hold dear (I'm looking at you, fresh ingredients <3 <3).
 But no worries.
 My family and I selflessly consumed no less than three, no more than six (because I may have lost count) pork dinners.
 You know, for you.
 Altruism at it's finest, my friends. 😉